zackdraws/.dotfiles/README.md

 ###   Scripts for converting Files -
       - cnv_jpg_pdf 		        convert jpg to pdf
       - psd_convert.sh -		convert psd to jpg
+      	- this converts all visible layers to a jpg.
+Make sure to turn layers off that are in folders.
       - psd_jpeg.sh -  			convert psd to jpeg
+      	- this is different then psd_convert.sh ?

       - cnv_pdf->jpg			convert pdf to jpg
       - convert_heic_to_jpeg.sh -	convert heic to jpeg
       - convert_heic_to_jpg.sh - 	convert heic to jpg